oxnr/awesome-notes/Business/Principles.md

 - " whole that is greater than the simple sum of its parts"
 - Create a business not a job.
 Remove overhead through automation and efficiency.
 - One core use-case create value initially
+- If you have high salary contract out work